AstilesJM/vTLP-briefing/README.md

 ## Course target audience.

 The target audience are simmers with enough experience on the chosen platform to fly the course.
-Allowable platforms include F16, F18, F14, Mirage 2000C.
+Allowable DCSW platforms include F16, F18, F14 and Mirage 2000C.

-A limited number of slots are available for Rotary Wing.
 Additionally, a limited number of slots for support personnel are also available including GCI and ATC

 ## Course composition.

-The optimum composition of a COMAO ACAD course is as follows:
+The optimum composition of a COMAO course is as follows:

-#### 18-22 participants: Aircrews (pilots or navigators):
+#### 18-24  participants:
-- 10 A-G (A-G/MR or RECCE)
+- 10-12 A-G
-- 6 A-A (A-A or MR)
+- 6-8 A-A
-- 2 SEAD
+- 2-4 SEAD
-- 2 HELO

 #### Support:
-- 1/2 ATC
+- 1 ATC
-- 1/2 GCI
+- 1 GCI

 ## Lectures
 - COMAO Concept and Doctrine